Ohio Osteopathic Association Awards

 Awards

-The Ohio Osteopathic Association has established an awards program to recognize individuals who have significantly contributed to the osteopathic profession.
+The Ohio Osteopathic Association has established an awards program to recognize individuals who have made significant contributions to the osteopathic profession.
 General information about the awards' history is here.

 Distinguished Service Award

-This award is the highest honor given to an osteopathic physician who has shown outstanding accomplishments in personal, scientific, and professional affairs, especially in service to the osteopathic profession in Ohio.
+This award is the highest honor bestowed on an osteopathic physician who has demonstrated outstanding accomplishments in personal, scientific, and professional affairs, particularly in service to the osteopathic profession in Ohio.
 The nominee must be a long-standing member of his/her local academy, the OOA, and the AOA.
 The nominee cannot currently serve as an elected officer/trustee of the OOA.

 View a list of past Distinguished Service Award recipients.